All about Spanish Chorizo

 Basically its a sausage

 It’s made from chopped or minced pork meat and fat, sometimes with beef as well, macerated with sweet and hot pimentón (paprika) or the pulp from choricero peppers, plus pepper, garlic and oregano.
-The pimentón gives chorizo its distinctive ruddy-red color.
-The sausage also acquires a subtle smoky flavor from the use of smoked pimentón, pimentón de la Vera.
+The pimentón gives chorizo its distinctive ruddy-red colour.
+The sausage also acquires a subtle smoky flavour from the use of smoked pimentón, pimentón de la Vera.
 After stuffing in casings, the sausages are air-dried.
-Lactic fermentation gives chorizo an appetizing tangy flavor.
+Lactic fermentation gives chorizo an appetizing tangy flavour.

 Chorizo is made in short or long and hard or soft varieties; leaner varieties are suited to being eaten at room temperature as an appetizer or tapas, whereas the fattier versions are generally used for cooking.
 (Mexican chorizo differs totally from Spanish Chorizo, Mexican is usually highly spiced and is a fresh sausage and must be cooked before eating).